koenrane/KR-new-site/content/residual-stream-norms-grow-exponentially-over-the-forward.md

 ![](https://assets.turntrout.com/static/images/posts/u6v1tzoqugjeiflzvsut.avif)

 Our first step is to plot the norms of the individual MLP weight components.
-We are very surprised to not see any exponential increase at the expected rate in any of these norms!
+We are surprised to not see any exponential increase at the expected rate in any of these norms!

 ![](https://assets.turntrout.com/static/images/posts/dllrookwluijbimrdil6.avif)